BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/10_3_Importing_Secrets_to_Bitcoin_Core.md

-You've used your seed (from §10.1) to generate account keys (in §10.2), which is what you need to create descriptors that will allow you to use Bitcoin Core with your external seed.
+You've used your seed (from §10.1) to generate account keys (in §10.2), which is what you need to create descriptors that will allow you to input addresses derived from the seed into Bitcoin Core.

 ## Use Mainnet

 You may have noted that we've been using the `coin_type` of `0` in this chapter's examples and generating `xprv`.
 That's because `keytool` is focused on real-world/mainnet uses, not testnet.
-That means you're going to need to use mainnet to test out how import and export works in this chapter.
+That means you're going to need to use mainnet to test out how to import and export works in this chapter.

 To ensure this, go to ~/.bitcoin/bitcoin.conf and change the `signet=1` line to `signet=0`: